brendanhasz/probflow/docs/example_logistic_regression.rst

 Multinomial Logistic Regression
 -------------------------------

-The :class:`.LinearRegression` model even handles when :math:`y` has multiple classes (that is, a
+The :class:`.LogisticRegression` model even handles when :math:`y` has multiple classes (that is, a
 `Multinomial logistic regression <https://en.wikipedia.org/wiki/Multinomial_logistic_regression>`_).
 Let's generate some data with 4 features, where the target has 3 possible